-For agricultural products, the Agreement on Agriculture prescribes to bind tariffs on all products covered by the Agreement, with the exception provided for in its Annex 5.
-In contrast, with regard to other products (i.e. industrial products) an acceding country legally has the option of offering bindings not on all tariff lines.
+For agricultural products, the Agreement on Agriculture prescribes to bind tariffs on all products covered by the Agreement, with the exception provided for in its Annex 5.145 In contrast, with regard to other products (i.e. industrial products) an acceding country legally has the option of offering bindings not on all tariff lines.
 Indeed, there are many unbound tariff rates for products in tariff schedules of developing-country members of the WTO.
 Table 1 shows that only 61 per cent (trade-weighted percentage) of industrial products would be bound after the full implementation of the concessions of developing-country WTO members.
-Even developed countries such as Australia, Canada, Japan and the United States have not bound all tariff lines.
-Therefore, although negotiating countries have traditionally requested an acceding country to bind all products, and although in fact all acceded countries have so far been obliged to bind all products, for tactical purposes an attempt could be made to leave a number of tariff rates on important products unbound, at least in the initial negotiating stage.
+Even developed countries such as Australia, Canada, Japan and the United States146 have not bound all tariff lines.
+Therefore, although negotiating countries have traditionally requested an acceding country to bind all products, for tactical purposes an attempt could be made to leave a number of tariff rates on important products unbound, at least in the initial negotiating stage.